Wrongtown/soulashgoonation/README.md

+## Debug Mode

+If you would like to go even further, you can engage Debug Mode which will allow some console commands during gameplay.

+_Be aware that debugging may impact game performance as it logs all of the AI actions into files._

+To do so, navigate to _C:\Users\\**YourUserHere**\AppData\Roaming\WizardsOfTheCode\Soulash\data_ and open _user_settings.json_ in your favourite text editor.

+The fourth line of this file should read `"enabled": false`.
+Replace `false` with `true` and save the file.

+Next time you run Soulash, you can press the backtick/tilde key ~ on your keyboard to display a single-line command prompt on the screen.

+### Debug Commands

+`heal` - Heals your character to their current maximum health.

+`exp 100` - Adds 100 experience to your character.
+The integer _100_ can be replaced with any integer value to gain that much experience.

+`teleport x,y,z` - teleport yoru character to the x,y,z co-ordinates you have provided.
+With Debug Mode engaged you should see the x,y,z co-ordinates of your mouse at the bottom right corner of your screen.

+`spawn 47` or `spawn 47 5` - Create entity/entities.
+The first number is the ID of the entity you wish to spawn nearby.
+It could be an item or an NPC entity.
+The second number (if used) will spawn multiple entities; if it's a stackable item it will stack at the same location as you.
+If spawning an NPC this way, it will spawn in a random position near the co-ordinates you provided.
+See **Identifying Entities** below for instructions on finding the correct ID.

+`set_stat strength 100` - Sets the stat value you provide to the integer you provide.
+Valid stat options are `strength`, `endurance`, `dexterity`, `intelligence` & `willpower`.

+`recipe 164` - Teaches you the recipe to craft the item matching index 164.
+See **Identifying Entities** below for instructions on finding the correct ID.
+Note that some items (and all NPCs) are not craftable so this command will not work.

+`thirst 100` - Adds the provided integer value to your thirst bar.
+Can be negative if you want to be _more thirsty_.

+`hunger 100` - Adds the provided integer value to your hunger bar.
+Can be negative if you want to be _more hungry_.

+`time 5` - Spends a number of turns equal to the provided integer without resting/sleeping etc.

+#### Identifying Entities
+If you check the file names under `../Soulash/data/mods/core/entities/` the characters before the `_` in the file name are the entity ID.

 ------
 **†** "I don't trust you!
 I'm not running some weird script!".
 Fair enough, this is generally a good attitude!
 I was trying to make things easier for you, but you can do it manually.